 Life insurance companies have guidelines they use for foreign travel.
 And like all other guidelines, they vary by company.
 Some are more lenient with foreign travel than others.
 Depending on your destination, you may need to find one of these companies.

 Finding information online about life insurance companies is easy to do.
-There are literally thousands of websites available.
+There are thousands of websites available.
 The problem is there’s little in the way of specific information about company guidelines related to foreign travel.
-One reason is the guidelines change constantly based on global conditions.
-For this information, you’re better off talking with an an experienced life insurance broker who can identify a company with guidelines that fit your specific travel situation.
+One reason is the guidelines change regularly based on global conditions.
+For this information, you’re better off talking with an experienced life insurance broker who can identify a company with guidelines that fit your travel situation.

 The term life underwriting process takes time.
 As in 3-4 weeks on average.
-If you have an upcoming trip planned, prepare accordingly and get your application submitted ahead of time.
+If you have an upcoming trip planned, prepare accordingly and get your application submitted early.

 Be truthful on your application as you don’t want to give the insurance company any reason to deny a death claim.
-Be as specific as possible about your travel plans.
-State how long your trip will be and exactly what cities/towns you will be staying in.
+Be as accurate as possible about your travel plans.
+State how long your trip will be and exactly what cities/towns you will be staying.
 Worse case scenario is your application may be postponed by the company until you return.
-This is more likely to happen if you are travelling to country on the warnings list.
+This is more likely to happen if you are traveling to a country on the warnings list.

 If possible, do not leave for your trip until your policy has been approved and placed in force.
 You must receive and sign for your policy in your state of residence, so if you fly off to Europe before your policy is approved, it may not be in force until you return home.
 There are some exceptions to this rule depending on the company you apply with and if you prepaid for your policy or not.

-But as with regular term life insurance, if you are traveling to an unsafe country, you will likely have to wait until you return from your trip to get life insurance.
+But as with regular term life insurance, if you are traveling to an unstable country, you will likely have to wait until you return from your trip to get life insurance.

 Several states have adopted legislation that restricts life insurance companies from using past foreign travel as the sole reason for declining an applicant.
 This trend was started by the Life Insurance Fairness for Travelers Act of 2007.
-The bill was not enacted, however it spurred similar legislation in these states: CA, CO, CT, FL, GA, IL, MA, MD, NJ, NY and WA.
-In addition, FL and GA state laws prohibit life insurance companies from taking any negative action on an application based upon future travel plans.
+The bill was not enacted.
+However, it spurred similar legislation in these states: CA, CO, CT, FL, GA, IL, MA, MD, NJ, NY and WA.
+Also, FL and GA state laws prohibit life insurance companies from taking any negative action on an application based upon future travel plans.
 As a result, many companies do not even ask travel related questions on their applications in those states.

 If you are a resident of one of these states, your application could be affected by this legislation.
-This is usually a good thing for you as the purpose of these laws are to protect you and help you get life insurance regardless of your foreign travel history and future plans.
+This is a good thing for you as the purpose of these laws are to protect you and help you get life insurance regardless of your foreign travel history and plans